jcu-eresearch-hackyhour/doi.jcu.io/README.md

 doi.jcu.io
 ========

-Research project to create personal DOI to cite for collaborations to research.
+Turn acknowledgements into citations.
+Reward yourself and others for contributing to research.

 * * *

 About
 -----
-WaffleJS is a monthly meetup with waffles and a side of JavaScript.

-We host 10-minute talks about everything from watercolor painting to robot lobbyists, interspersed with fun!
+cDoi is a research project to create personal DOI to cite for collaborations to research.

+We are trying to reward all contributions to research; like helping code for a day, being a lab tech or suffering in the field.

+Acknowledgements are nice but nobody reads them or gets promotions or recognition from the research community.

 Running Locally
 ------------